 BIOL 451.
 Biology of Cancer II.
 4 Hours.

 Prior to registration approval, students must complete the online Research based classes registration form.
-In addition, mentors must provide their approval by email to Dr. Golding firstname.lastname@example.org.
-Applications for Biology Cancer II approval will be given priority before Dec 1st for Spring semester but registration will continue through add/drop.
+In addition, mentors must provide their approval by email to Dr. Lima firstname.lastname@example.org.
+Applications for Biology Cancer II approval will be given priority before May 1st for Fall semester but registration will continue through Fall add/drop.

 Enrollment: By override after approval by the Department of Biology.
 See guidelines above.